Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Local Professional Services

 Firms should retain a lawyer with experience in Algeria to establish an Algerian business entity.
 The U.S. Embassy in Algiers maintains a list of local lawyers practicing in Algeria.
 However, the listing of an attorney should not be construed as an evaluation or endorsement of their services.

 Algeria has two major categories of legal practitioners:

-An Algerian notaire is a public official appointed by the Ministry of Justice.
+- An Algerian “notaire” is a public official appointed by the Ministry of Justice.
 A notaire is not the equivalent of a public notary in the United States.
 A notaire’s functions include preparing and recording notarial acts (e.g., wills, deeds, acts of incorporation, marriage, contracts), the administration and settlements of estates (excluding litigation in court), and serving as the repository of wills.
-They are not lawyers but very specialized members of the legal profession.
-They may not litigate in courts.
+They are not lawyers but very specialized members of the legal profession and may not litigate in courts.